Rankin Britt

-Adolphus Rankin Britt (April 11, 1915 – March 5, 2001) was an American football end who played for the Philadelphia Eagles of the National Football League (NFL) for one season in 1939.
-He played college football for Texas A&M and he was drafted by the Eagles in the ninth round of the 1939 NFL Draft.
+Adolphus Rankin Britt (April 11, 1915 – March 5, 2001) was an American professional football end who played for the Philadelphia Eagles of the National Football League (NFL) for one season in 1939.
+He played college football for Texas A&M and he was drafted by the Eagles in the ninth round of the 1939 NFL draft.

 Britt later served as a police officer and a member o the city council in Ranger, Texas.
 He also coached football in Ranger and in Waco, Texas.
 He also served in the Air Force from 1945 to 1970.